ticarcillin and clavulanate (Intravenous route)

 Ticarcillin and clavulanate combination is an antibiotic that belongs to the group of medicines known as penicillins and beta-lactamase inhibitors.
 It works by killing the bacteria or preventing their growth.
 However, ticarcillin and clavulanate will not work for colds, flu, or other virus infections.

-ticarcillin and clavulanate is to be given only by or under the direct supervision of a doctor.
+ticarcillin and clavulanate was to be given only by or under the direct supervision of a doctor.

 Before Using ticarcillin and clavulanate